 According to the most recent guidance by the California Department of Public Health (CDPH): "Effective March 1, 2022, the requirement for unvaccinated persons to mask in indoor public settings and businesses was replaced by a strong recommendation that all persons, regardless of vaccine status, mask in indoor public settings and businesses."

 LBUSD, Orange County Department of Education, and all local boards and schools in Orange County must implement and enforce the mandates required by the California Department of Public Health (CDPH) in the new K-12 school guidance.
 The Orange County Health Care Agency, the Orange County Department of Education, local school boards, districts, or schools may not implement policies that are less restrictive than the mandates required by CDPH which are enforceable under the California Emergency Services Act, Government Code 8665.

-If you have any questions about mask exemptions, please contact your child’s school principal.
+If you have any questions about mask guidance, please contact your child’s school principal.

 - CDC recommends vaccination for eligible individuals

-- Addition of UV light filters in all HVAC units which replaces evening UV disinfection
+- UV light filters in all HVAC systems

 - Continued use of HEPA air purifiers in every workspace and classroom

 - Per updated CDPH guidance, social distancing as practicable